givensuman/reactutilities/src/classnames/README.md

 ### Nested Arrays/Objects

 It also supports nested arrays and objects to provide more flexibility in generating class names.
-Here's an example of how to use nested arrays and objects:
+Here's an example of how to use this kind of advanced class structuring:

 ```ts
 import cx from '@reactutilities/classnames';